 ” . . .
 This map displays the inherent physical capacity of the land and its soils to sustain a range of land uses and management practices in the long term.
 It can be defined as the ability of the land and the soil to absorb disturbance and still retain its basic function and structure.
 This soil and land data and the associated descriptions for each class are drawn from OE&H (2012b).”

 “The land and soil capability assessment scheme – Second approximation” from which the map of land capability in the Southern Rivers Catchment Action plan is derived places forestry in all categories even though Class seven and eight land invariably does not support commercial forests.

 The graphic below shows these Classes in the Dry/Murrah and Cuttagee catchments where low capability land dominates, the upper and middle reaches have very or extremely low capability and land with moderate to low capability has been cleared.

-Due to BMAD watercourses have given a fifty metre buffer and tagged as Class 8.
-The cleared areas contributed most of the original post European sediment to the Dry/Murrah River although this has since been greatly increased with erosion from lands of lower capability.
+Due to BMAD watercourses have been given a fifty metre buffer and tagged as Class 8.
+The cleared areas contributed most of the original post European sediment to the Dry/Murrah River although this has since greatly increased with erosion from lands of lower capability.

 The variation in land capability also defines the vegetation likely to occupy any given area and the variation in capability at a catchment scale is consistent with land capability at a sub-catchment scale.